What is it about successful Forex traders that sets them apart from the rest?

 Successful Forex traders think differently from the rest.
 They aren’t concerned with needing a high win rate or trying to trade every day regardless of market conditions.

-In this post, I’m going to share nine attributes of successful Forex traders that you may not have thought of until today.
+In this post, I’m going to share with you nine of the top qualities that the best Forex traders in the world possess.
 What follows is a combination of lessons I’ve learned since I began trading in 2002.

 So without further ado, let’s begin!